 Useful websites

-Bloody Good Period - Bloody Good Period help fight period poverty by providing period products to those who cannot afford them, as well as providing menstruation health education to those who are unable to access it.
+Bloody Good Period - Bloody Good Period helps fight period poverty by providing period products to those who cannot afford them, as well as providing menstruation health education to those who are unable to access it.
 They also encourage everyone to just talk about periods!